nicklockwood/Expression/README.md

 **Note:** `Arity` conforms to `ExpressibleByIntegerLiteral`, so for fixed-arity functions you can just write `.function("foo", arity: 2)` instead of `.function("foo", arity: .exactly(2))`

-Functions are called in an expression by using their name followed by a comma-delimited sequence of arguments in parentheses.
+Functions are called by using their name followed by a comma-delimited sequence of arguments in parentheses.
 If the argument count does not match any of the specified arity variants, an `arityError` will be thrown.

+Since function symbols must have a name, it is not directly possible to use anonymous functions in an expression (e.g. functions that are stored in a variable, or returned by another function).

+There is syntax support for this however, if you implement the function call operator `.infix("()")`, which accepts one or more arguments, with the first being treated as the function to be called.
+This is of limited use in `Expression` (where values are all numeric) but [AnyExpression](#anyexpression) uses this approach to provide full support for [anonymous functions(#anonymous-functions).

 ## Arrays